georgedouzas/georgedouzas.github.io/src/content/project/geometric-smote/index.md

 Classification of imbalanced datasets is a challenging task for standard machine learning algorithms.
 Training a classifier on imbalanced data, often results in a low out-of-sample accuracy for the minority classes.
 To deal with this problem several approaches have been proposed.
 A general approach, known as oversampling, is the generation of artificial data for the minority classes that are used to enhance the training data.

 SMOTE is the most popular oversampling algorithm, while many variants of it have been developed.
 SMOTE generates synthetic data between the line segment that connects two randomly chosen neighboring minority class instances.
-On the other hand, Geometric SMOTE epands the data generation area by generating synthetic data inside a hypersphere that is defined by a randomly chosen minority class instance and one of its neighbors either from the minority or majority class.
+On the other hand, Geometric SMOTE expands the data generation area by generating synthetic data inside a hypersphere that is defined by a randomly chosen minority class instance and one of its neighbors either from the minority or majority class.
 Geometric SMOTE [has been shown](../../publication/gsmote_journal) to outperform other standard oversamplers in a large number of datasets.
 The following figure illustrates the difference between the two data generation mechanisms:

 {{< figure src="smote_vs_gsmote.png" title="SMOTE vs Geometric SMOTE" width="700px" >}}